 Jason contends with the skin-walker known as Towasi, the Owl Prophet who seeks to reclaim native lands by resurrecting the ancient evil of the Thunder Makers—a race of non-human creatures imprisoned ages ago by Sioux medicine men.

-Lakota is blazing action-adventure with overtones of humor and the supernatural, featuring a quirky lead character who is part Indiana Jones and Tony Stark.
+Lakota is blazing action-adventure with overtones of humor and the supernatural, featuring a quirky lead character who is part Black Panther and Tony Stark.

-Lakota is a unique property with a wide appeal to lovers of pulp, the supernatural and Native American lore.
+Lakota is a unique, exciting property with a wide appeal to lovers of pulp, the supernatural and Native American lore.

 King Solomon’s Mines– one of the most seminal novels in the history of adventure fiction is reimagined as a colorful exploration of the heart of the Dark Continent at the dawn of the 20th century.